 Try adding a few fresh-cut sprigs to a wildflower bouquet.
 The scent alone is enough to drive men wild.For woman who receives a surprise bouquet, well. . .
 Do your duty, men!

 The great philosopher Aristotle advised Alexander the Great not to let his warriors partake of mint while on crusade because of the herb’s potent, aphrodisiac effects.

 Mint is named after mythical beauty Minthe, whom Hades found irresistible.
 When Hades’ wife Persephone learned of her husband’s attraction to Minte, she turned the irritable beauty into the aromatic plant we use today.
 In her honor, Greek brides often include mint in their bridal head wreaths.

 Mint comes in enough varieties to suit any style of seduction.
 If you like a strong come-on, try peppermint.
-Perhaps apple mint is a good fit for something gentle and sweet.
-Mint also contains a number of vitamins and minerals that are essential for maintaining sexual health, including A, C, B2, Magnesium, Calcium, and Potassium.
+Apple mint is a good fit for something gentle and sweet.
+Mint also contains a number of vitamins and minerals that are essential for maintaining sexual health, including vitamins A, C, B2, Magnesium, Calcium, and Potassium.

 Best of all, the aromatic impression it leaves on the breath has been shown in case studies to inspire moments of passionate kissing.

 In Europe, mustard has long been considered a potent aphrodisiac.
 For hundreds of years, monks were not allowed to ingest mustard, as it was believed to lead men of God down the path of temptation.

 The Greeks first documented mustard’s ability to increase circulation.
 Good circulation leads to good sex!
 That may be why mustard was regarded as a sexual aid throughout most of European history.
 In China, however, mustard seed was thought an aphrodisiac not only for its heat in the mouth, but its ability (when ingested in large enough doses) to warm the body as well.